nlp-with-friends/nlp-with-friends.github.io/_pages/index.md

     <img src="/assets/images/organizers/liz.jpg" alt="Liz Salesky">
   </div>
   <div class="organizer-bio">
-    <a href="http://esalesky.github.io/" target="_blank">Liz Salesky</a> is a PhD student at Johns Hopkins University, where she works on machine translation and computational linguistics.
+    <a href="http://esalesky.github.io/" target="_blank">Liz Salesky</a> is a PhD candidate at Johns Hopkins University, where she works on machine translation and computational linguistics.
 In her spare time she can be found biking to ice cream and bingeing Duolingo.
   </div>
 </div>